osmcode/osm-data-model-tools/README.md

 way has.
 This is surprisingly complicated and there are several corner cases.

+### `mark-topo-nodes`

+Add tags to all nodes that don't have any tags and are in multiple ways or members of relations.

 ### `remove-tags`

 Remove tags matching a list of patterns from the data.